-If the case involves a statutorily required minimum sentence and the court had the authority to impose a sentence below the statutorily required minimum sentence pursuant to a government motion to reflect the defendant's substantial assistance to
+If the case involves a statutorily required minimum sentence and the court had the authority to impose a sentence below the statutorily required minimum sentence pursuant to a government motion to reflect the defendant's substantial assistance to authorities, then for purposes of this policy statement the amended guideline range

-3 Defendant had a total offense level of 25 with a criminal history category IV for a guideline range of 84 to 105 months.
-See Presentence Investigation Report (Doc. #324) filed May 17, 2011, ¶ 120.
-Under Section 5G1.1 of the Sentencing Guidelines, the statutory minimum of 20 years trumped defendant's calculated guideline range under 21 U.S.C. §§ 841(b)(1)(A).
-See id.; U.S.S.G. § 5G1.1 (sentence on single count of conviction); see also U.S.S.G. § 5G1.2 (similar trumping rule for multiple counts).
+3 Defendant had a total offense level of 29 with a criminal history category IV for a guideline range of 121 to 151 months.
+See Presentence Investigation Report (Doc. #1346) filed March 10, 2014, ¶ 152.
+Under Section 5G1.1 of the Sentencing Guidelines, the statutory minimum of 20 years trumped defendant's calculated guideline range under 21 U.S.C. §§ 841(b)(1)(A) and 851.
+See id., U.S.S.G. § 5G1.1 (sentence on single count of conviction); see also U.S.S.G. § 5G1.2 (similar trumping rule for multiple counts).